Santiagohen/Fly-Match-2d/santi.md

 ## What is one way you can support your team better moving forward?
 1. > I will start working at home to make significant changes and improvement each day.

+# Day 6

+## Key Controbutions

+1. > I did the backend logic making sure every endpoint was created and did what it was intended to do.
+## Polar Bear disagreement
+1. > We had some conflicts deciding on what is a better a polar bear or staying alive and we solve it by accepting that everyone has their opinion (even though mine is right)

+## Adaptability.
+1. >